HandsOnDataViz/book/docs/HandsOnDataViz.md

     *community\_type*, and *wiki\_link* features in addition to the tool’s default *marker-color*, *marker-size*, and *marker-symbol*
     fields.

-2. The popup is interactive, and you can click and edit each property (including property names).
+Tip: The popup is interactive, and you can click and edit each property (including property names).
 You can also add a new property by clicking the *Add row* button.
 You can delete the marker by clicking *Delete feature* button.

-3. Click *Save* to record all marker changes to the GeoJSON.
+1. Click *Save* to record all marker changes to the GeoJSON.
 This will close the popup window, and you will see updated markers in the JSON tab to the right of the map.
-4. It may be quicker to view all data as a table instead of dealing with individual marker popups.
-In **Table** tab to the right of the map, you can add, rename, and remove columns from *all* features (markers) at once.
+2. It may be quicker to view all data as a table instead of dealing with individual marker popups.
+In the *Table* tab to the right of the map, you can add, rename, and remove columns from *all* features (markers) at once.
 Table cells are also modifiable, so you can edit your data there.
-5. Once you are happy with your map data, go to *Save &gt; GeoJSON* to download the result to your computer.
+3. Once you are happy with your map data, go to *Save &gt; GeoJSON* to download the result to your computer.
 You can also log into GeoJson.io with your GitHub account and save directly to your repository.